 Shortly after they opened, one of the most popular dishes was the Crispy Chicken Under a Brick.
 This rather involved preparation creates an exterior crunch while maintaining a moist and juicy interior.
 It's kicked up even further with a honey/orange jus, crowned by a perfectly baked biscuit.
 In tribute to Meghan's Kennett Square history, we ordered the Kennett Square Mushroom Mix from the “Table Shares” section.
 The ‘shrooms were allowed to maintain their integrity with the simple addition of butter and some herbs.
 So many restaurants find it necessary to load their mushroom dishes up with spices and other strong flavors; at Heirloom, the mushrooms were given center stage.

 After giving the obligatory lip service to being too full to even think about dessert, we proceeded to order the Heirloom Cookie Plate (it has since left the menu.
 Hope that it returns) with a French Press coffee service of Brazil Blue Diamond.
 I love the French press table presentation, and your brew doesn't get much fresher than that.
 Take a look at the photo gallery to see the cookies, which included ginger spice, a double chocolate-pistachio biscotti, an almond butter cookie, shortbread and a chocolate chip sea salt.
-All the desserts are the work of pastry chef Allyson Schreiber.
 I love it that our Cape Region dining mecca has gotten to the point where restaurants employ pastry chefs!
-And Allyson, who came to the First Town in the First State directly from Tartine Bakery in San Francisco, is certainly no slouch in that department.
 I am going back to get the warm ricotta biegnets and the pink lady apple crumble.
 Again, I'm sure that the dessert choices will mirror the seasons.

-Chadds Ford native Meghan Lee has hit the ground running with her new Heirloom.
-Reservations are strongly recommended (the place was full and on a wait on the December Sunday visit and on an early January weekday visit).
+Chadds Ford native Meghan Lee hit the ground running with Heirloom.
+Reservations are strongly recommended.
 Call 302-313-4065.